SNAP during the 2025 U.S. federal government shutdown: November shutdown

-In October 2025, it was announced that November's SNAP payments would not be disbursed as a consequence of the 2025 U.S. federal government shutdown, affecting 42 million Americans.
+In October 2025, it was announced that November's SNAP payments would not be disbursed as a consequence of the 2025 U.S. federal government shutdown, affecting 42 million Americans, 1.4 million of whom were federal employees who were furloughed or working without pay.

 Food banks in Florida, Arizona, and North Carolina reported having to turn patrons away just before SNAP was put on hiatus.
+States with food banks that were still able to feed people were only barely able to feed everyone who came by.
+The only reason that pantries in other states such as Virginia are able to stay afloat is because of donors.

+In response, states such as Louisiana, Vermont, and New Mexico have announced plans to still support local food pantries by expediting emergency funds to support them.
+State officials from Oklahoma planned to hold a vote that would give $1 million in funding to local food banks, however, this is a fraction of what actually would be needed.

+Federal court rulings

-However, two federal judges—Judge John J. McConnell Jr. of Rhode Island and Judge Indira Talwani of Massachusetts ruled on October 31, 2025, that the Trump Administration must fund food stamps during November.
+However, two federal judges—Judge John J. McConnell Jr. of Rhode Island and Judge Indira Talwani of Massachusetts ruled on October 31, 2025, that the Trump administration must fund food stamps during November.

-As of Saturday, November 1, however, even as new restrictions had been promulgated (part and parcel of the Big Beautiful Bill), funding was still not forthcoming.
+As of Saturday, 1 November, however, even as new restrictions had been promulgated (part and parcel of the Big Beautiful Bill), funding was still not forthcoming.

-Presentations were made to both judges (in response to their orders to detail the procedures to be enacted) by attorneys from the Trump administration by Noon (EST) Monday, November 3.
+Presentations were made to both judges (in response to their orders to detail the procedures to be enacted) by attorneys from the Trump administration by noon (EST) Monday, 3 November.
 Judge John McConnell heard from Patrick Penn, who oversees the SNAP program at the Department of Agriculture, that there were "procedural difficulties" which would take some states weeks or even months to overcome.
 The upshot was that SNAP would be partially emergency funded through November by 50%, with food banks expecting an increase in patronage for the first week and grocery stores a decrease.
 (The funding was later increased to 65%.)